 The distinction of honors and highest honors is noted on a student’s transcript for each semester in which a student has enrolled in twelve (12) units or more, and has earned a grade point average (GPA) of at least 3.0 (honors) or 3.5 or higher (highest honors).
-Students earning highest honors will be notified by email of their eligibility to join the college’s honor society, Phi Theta Kappa.
+Students earning highest honors will be notified by email of their eligibility to join the honor society, Phi Theta Kappa.
 Students earning honors or highest honors may be eligible to participate in the Honors Program.

 Honors at Graduation

 Students who maintain a high grade point average are eligible for honors at graduation.
 Students who maintain a grade point average of 3.0 or better are eligible for graduation with honors, and students who maintain a grade point average of 3.5 or better are eligible for graduation with highest honors.
 All undergraduate level coursework that a student has completed is used to calculate honors at graduation (including coursework taken outside of Los Rios).
 For ADT degrees, only transfer-level, undergraduate coursework is used.

-A student may petition to have previous substandard work (Ds and Fs) earned at Folsom Lake College discounted.
-Courses and grades which no longer reflect a student’s current educational objective and current level of academic success may upon petition be discounted in the computation of the grade point average (Title 5, Section 55046).
+A student may petition to have previous sub-standard grades (a D or F) earned at Sacramento City College discounted.
+Courses and grades which no longer reflect a student's current educational objective and current level of academic success may upon petition be discounted in the computation of the grade point average (Title 5, Section 55046).
 The following conditions must apply:

 - A minimum of twelve (12) consecutive months shall have elapsed since the end of the semester or summer session in which the work to be alleviated was recorded; and a minimum of twelve (12) semester units (or its equivalent) with a grade of C or Pass/Credit or better shall have been attained.
 The coursework must have been completed at a regionally accredited college.

 - Current educational objectives must be discussed with a counselor and the counselor's recommendation must be included on the petition.